Ihre Browserversion ist veraltet. Wir empfehlen, Ihren Browser auf die neueste Version zu aktualisieren.

-Special offer !!!
-On 16th + 17th of November 2024 (pacific time) you can download my kindle-ebook ‘der’-Story for free at Amazon.
+On 19th + 20th of December 2024 (pacific time) you can download my kindle-ebook ‘der’-Story for free at Amazon.

 After each step, you can take a test and see if you can apply what you’ve learned.